patelavtx/azure-linux-passwd/README.md

 # terraform-azure-azure-linux-vm-public
 In specified Azure region, create an Ubuntu web server in public subnet.
 Allow incoming HTTP from any where.
 Allow ping from RFC1918.
-Allow SSH from your egress public IP.
+Allow SSH from any public IP (for TFC deployment).

 ## Breaking change in 3.0 release
 In 2.0 release, the module have a local Provider configuration, it doesn't support use of count, for_each, or depends_on arguments when calling 2.0 release module.